 Weighing the Options of Refinancing

-Looking for a mortgage loan?
-We will be glad to help!
+Looking for mortgage advice?
+We will be glad to assist you!
 Call us at (260) 338-2561.
-Ready to begin?
+Want to get started?
 Apply Now.

 Fees and Expenses

-Doing the Math
+Do the Math

 You could offer to pay points (prepaid interest) to get a lower interest rate.
 Your savings on the life of the mortgage could be substantial if you have paid up front about three percent of the new loan total.
 Please talk to a tax professional before acting on advice that the points paid may be deducted on your federal income taxes.

 One more expense that borrowers may take into account is that a reduced rate of interest will reduce the interest amount you will deduct from your taxes.
 Call us at (260) 338-2561 to help you do the math.

 Ultimately, for most the total of up-front costs to refinance are made up soon in monthly savings.
 We'll help you determine what mortgage loan program is perfect for you, taking into account your cash on hand, how likely you are to sell your residence in the next few years, and how refinancing can effect your taxes.
 Call us at (260) 338-2561 to get you started.